Regret Optimality of Sample Average Approximation for Data-Driven Newsvendor Problems: A General Optimization Perspective: Introduction

-Motivated by the widespread adoption of SAA in newsvendor problems, several studies have concentrated on enhancing the theoretical understanding of this method. \cite{levi2007nearoptimal} investigated the sample size required to ensure a specific accuracy level.
-Specifically, they show that when the number of demand samples is $\Omega\left(\left(1/\epsilon^2\right)\log\left(1/\delta\right)\right)$, SAA can guarantee that the expected cost of the solution is within $(1+\epsilon)$ times the clairvoyant optimal expected cost with probability at least $1-\delta$. \cite{levi2015data} improved the sample complexity result in \cite{levi2007nearoptimal} and found a weighted mean spread effect of demand distribution on the accuracy of SAA. \cite{lin22datadriven} established several state-of-the-art results under the \(\alpha\)-global minimal separation condition and the \((\alpha,\beta)\)-local minimal separation condition as we discussed detailedly before.
+In this section, we introduce literature related to our paper and discuss how our paper is appropriately placed into contemporary literature by giving comparisons with closely related existing works.

-For the lower bound results of data-driven newsvendor problems, \cite{zhang2018perishable} established a lower bound $\Omega (\sqrt{T})$ of any learning algorithm under the general continuous demand distribution.
-Their hard instance construction is inspired by the lower bound result in \cite{besbes2013implications} for discrete demand distribution. \cite{besbes2013implications} also established a lower bound $\Omega(\log T)$ for continuous demand distribution under the \(\alpha\)-global minimal separation condition (see their Theorem 1).
-Their lower bound does not consider the dependence on parameter \(\alpha\).
-Please refer to Appendix \ref{sec:ub-uniform} for a detailed discussion of the $\Omega(\log T)$ lower bound result in \cite{besbes2013implications}.
+\textbf{SAA for inventory management.} Motivated by the widespread adoption of SAA in newsvendor problems, several studies have concentrated on enhancing the theoretical understanding of this method. \cite{levi2007nearoptimal} investigated the sample size required to ensure a specific accuracy level.
+Specifically, they show that when the number of demand samples is $\Omega\left(\left(1/\epsilon^2\right)\log\left(1/\delta\right)\right)$, SAA can guarantee that the expected cost of the solution is within $(1+\epsilon)$ times the clairvoyant optimal expected cost with probability at least $1-\delta$. \cite{levi2015data} improved the sample complexity result in \cite{levi2007nearoptimal} and found a weighted mean spread effect of demand distribution on the accuracy of SAA. \cite{lin22datadriven} established several state-of-the-art theoretical results for linear-cost newsvendor problems under the \((\alpha,\beta)\)-local minimal separation condition.
+However, the regret analysis in \cite{lin22datadriven} is tailored for newsvendor problems with linear overage and underage costs.
+It does not work for the more general convex overage and underage costs.
+Besides, there is a notable gap between their regret lower bound $\Omega(1/(\alpha\beta))$ for any data-driven policy and their regret upper bound $\mathcal O(\log T/(\alpha\beta))$ for SAA, under the $(\alpha,\beta)$-local minimal separation condition.
+Recently, \cite{chen2024survey} (released shortly after our initial released preprint) extends the $(\alpha,\beta)$-minimal separation condition to a more refined $(\alpha,\beta,\zeta)$-clustered class framework, where the parameter $\zeta$ captures the transition between general convexity ($\zeta = \infty$) and strong convexity ($\zeta = 0$).
+Their focus is on characterizing the optimal regret bounds with respect to $\zeta$ and the time horizon $T$ under linear inventory costs, emphasizing how $\zeta$ influences the convergence rate as $T$ increases.
+In contrast, our work primarily investigates the optimal regret bounds with respect to $\alpha$, $\beta$, and $T$.
+In this version, we extend our analysis to study the $(\alpha, \beta, \zeta)$-clustered setting using our methodology, establishing the optimal regret bounds with respect to $\zeta$ and $T$ under general inventory cost (see Section \ref{sec:clustered} for details).